 What happens to what doesn’t get broken down, what doesn’t get digested within the digestive tract every day?
 Right.
 It stays there.
 Goes in but never comes out.
 Does the word putrefy mean anything to you?
 It’s another word for rot.
 The undigested food rots and clumps up and blocks the stomach and intestines.
 Year by year we simply fill up, like a balloon.
 The body dehydrates, toxifies, and degenerates.

 Undigested food then makes its way from the intestines to where it doesn’t belong – into the bloodstream.
 Leaky Gut Syndrome.
 (Colon chapter) This makes the blood cells clump together, like stacks of coins (rouleaux).
 Blood cells are supposed to circulate through the smallest vessels, single file.
 When they’re all stuck together, blood flow slows way down.
 Increased resistance for the Main Pump – the heart – harder to push all that blood through the system.

 Once in the bloodstream, the undigested food can no longer be digested, because digestion only happens in the digestive tract, not in the blood.
 The undigested sludge can then lodge anywhere – in the muscles, joints, or any organ.

 The weakest organ, the one that goes first, will malfunction.
 Then you go to your doctor and have all efforts focused on this one organ, whatever it may be, and they’ll even give you a name for your condition.
 And each condition has a certain protocol of tests, drugs, and surgery.
-Buy it now of which has anything to do with the original problem, which is still ongoing, especially if we factor hospital food into the equation.
+None of which has anything to do with the original problem, which is still ongoing, especially if we factor hospital food into the equation.
 The original problem was simple: you weren’t digesting your food.

 WEIGHT LOSS PLATEAU